mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 If your instance is in production, has a large number of Contacts and/or is  on shared hosting, it's **strongly** recommended that you update at the command line.

 .. warning::
     Updating in the User interface requires a significant amount of resources, and can be error-prone if the server restricts resource allocation.
 A failed update or corrupted data can result from this.
-This feature would be completely removed in Mautic 5.0 and you have to update at the command line.
+It's planned to remove this feature in Mautic 5.0, requiring updating at the command line.

 Updating at the command line (non-Composer based installations)
 ***************************************************************